Updated on January 4, 2023

 - Computer/Office

-Accordion File
+Accordion File or Filing Cabinet

 I recently switched from using the plastic pocket folders to a large accordion file.
 It is compact but allows me to fit all the manuals in one spot.
-I can also further categorize and separate the manuals out from the broader categories I had set up with the pocket folders.

 Zip Top Plastic Bags

-I use large zip-top plastic bags for sorting manuals as well.
-Gallon size bags work well for smaller manuals.
-I have all the kids bicycle and helmet manuals in one stored right by the bike helmets.
+I have all the kids’ bicycle and helmet manuals in one bag, stored right by the helmets.
 The bikes and helmets all come with large booklets that would not be easily stored in another way.

 I also keep all the tool manuals in a large plastic bag that we keep out in the shed with all the tools.
-I like to keep the manuals as close to the items they are for as possible.

 Warranties and Maintenance

-As soon as you purchase an item if it comes with a warranty fill out the information right away.
-You will have your receipt handy with all the purchase information.
 You can find the warranty cards inside your product purchase, but often now you can find information to register your products online.

-Once you have filled out your warranty information online or mailed it in, staple the receipt right to the manual.
-This way you will have it for future reference.
 If it is an expensive purchase and you are keeping the original box, you could also store the receipt inside the box.

-Helpful tip: For very pricey items, I like to scan the receipt and keep a digital copy on my computer.
+Helpful tip: I like to scan the receipt for very pricey items and keep a digital copy on my computer.
 This way, if the ink on the receipt wears out, you still have a copy that you can use to show proof of purchase.

 So tell me, how do you organize your home manuals?